doergestim/bnb_competitive_labs/Packet_Capture_Labs/Packet_Fragmentation/fragroute_ctf.md

 **Q5.** Apply `ip.id == 0xFACE`.
 How many individual packets (including any duplicates) make up this fragment storm chain?
 Count the rows directly in the packet list.

 > Apply `ip.id == 0xFACE`.
 Count every row returned by this filter - Wireshark displays one row per raw packet.
 You will see five sequentially-offset fragments (offsets 0, 1, 2, 3, 4) plus one additional packet at offset 1 with different payload content (`CONFLICT` vs the original `CTFDATA2`).
-That seventh row is the duplicate.
+That sixth row is the duplicate.
 The last of the five ordered fragments (offset=4) has **More Fragments: Not Set** (MF=0), marking it as the intended final fragment.
 To verify the duplicate: click each offset=1 row in turn and compare the raw **Data** bytes in the packet bytes pane - they will differ.

 **6**